Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 That said, LegalZoom’s high price tag for registered agent service is a problem.
 Seeing as this company also excludes valuable features from its business formation packages, the other options in this guide all have better value propositions than LegalZoom.

 Every business entity in the state of South Dakota is required to have a registered agent.
-In fact, you will not be allowed to finish the formation process for your company until you designate your registered agent.
+In fact, you won’t be allowed to finish the formation process for your company until you designate your registered agent.

 In South Dakota, there are three types of registered agents: noncommercial registered agents, commercial registered agents, and office holders of the organization.
 The only difference between noncommercial and commercial registered agents is that commercial registered agents pay a registration fee of $100 to be listed with the Secretary of State.
 This makes them easier to find and gives them a better chance of being located by businesses in need of new agents.
 Meanwhile, an office holder of the organization is the registered agent for a corporation in which one of the corporation’s officers handles this role.